How to Sweet Spot

 "Sweet Spot: 2 x 20 min On 5 min Off between 84-97% threshold power".

 Total work = 40 minutes

 Sweet Spot Metrics: TSS, kJ's, CTL, and Wattage:

-Back in front of the ‘ol computer, you’ll want to measure, track, and quantify your work.
-This subject is a whole other article but briefly here’s what to look for until I can write the training tip: “Sweet Spot Metrics”.
+For your ride data analysis, you'll want to measure, track, and quantify your work.
+This subject is a whole other article but briefly here's what to look for until I can write the training tip: "Sweet Spot Metrics".